-The CDC, by law, is to receive one-sixth of the sales tax earned by the City and paid monthly to the City by the State of Texas.
-The CDC's outstanding receivable for sales taxes as of September 30, 2016, was \$102,442.
+The CDC receives one-sixth of the sales tax earned by the City and paid monthly to the City by the State of Texas.
+The CDC's outstanding receivable for sales taxes as of September 30, 2017, was \$110,999.